 With everyone standing, I asked, “By a show of hands, how many of you were alive on this date?”

 A little more than half the room raised their hands.
 I asked all with raised hands to sit down.

 I asked those still standing to look around at the others standing.

 As they looked into each other’s eyes, I said, “You are the future leaders.
 These strategic planning meetings are about the future, about what you will be leading.
-Now is your time to shape the thinking about that future.
+Now is your time to shape your thinking about that future.
 Those of us seated are here to help develop this thinking and to build a plan that will be successful.
 But make no mistake, you will be called upon in whole or in part to lead it.
 Take today as an opportunity to start shaping your future leadership.”